-Name: Raimond Coneliano
+Raimond Coneliano

-Title: Chief Executive Officer and Managing Director
+Chief Executive Officer and Managing Director

-Experience and expertise: Raimond is the Chief Executive Officer and Managing Director after having served as a Director on the Board of Redox for ten years and sitting on the People and
+Raimond is the Chief Executive Officer and Managing Director after having served as a Director on the Board of Redox for ten years and sitting on the People and Safety Committee.

-Safety Committee.

 Raimond is a skilled negotiator and relationships expert.
 He has overseen the development of Redox's largest bulk product lines and brokered the Company's biggest trades over his 27+ year career.
 He has led the sales team through acquisitions, into new markets and products, and broken sales records.